The First Word in Memory

-The First Word in Memory is a studio album by American country artist Janie Fricke.
+The First Word in Memory is a studio album by American country music artist Janie Fricke.
 It was released in August 1984 via Columbia Records and was a collection of ten tracks.
 The disc was the ninth studio project of Fricke's career and her third highest-charting album on the American country LP's chart.
 Spawned from the album were two singles: "Your Heart's Not in It" and the title track.
 Both songs would become major country hits in the United States and Canada.

 Background and content

 When Janie Fricke began focusing on ballads in the early 1980s, her singles led to a breakthrough in country music.
 She began a string of top ten and number one country songs like "Down to My Last Broken Heart", "Tell Me a Lie" and "It Ain't Easy Bein' Easy".
 She would further adapt by implementing up-tempo country pop into her music with the releases It Ain't Easy (1982) and Love Lies (1983).
 For The First Word in Memory, Fricke would continue this same trend.
 Her 1984 project was recorded at The Bennett House and was produced by Bob Montgomery.
 It was Fricke's third album with Montgomery.
 The First Word in Memory contained a total of ten tracks.
 It included a song written by Dave Loggins called "Without Each Other".
-The track was a duet with singer Benny Wilon.
+The track was a duet with singer Benny Wilson.
 The project also contained a song composed by Pam Tillis called "One Way Ticket", along with "In Between Heartaches" was composed by Deborah Allen.